Wario Land 3

 - 6 Revisional Differences

-Graphics for a debug menu can still be found in the ROM.
+Graphics for a debug menu can be found in the ROM, though the menu itself appears to've since been removed.

 |GET たから||Get treasure|